pleboulanger/Python-install-for-Machine-Learning-Tensorflow-Keras-Windows-7/README.md

 model.evaluate(x_test, y_test)
 ```

-The result should be something like that showing the training:
+The result should be something like that (showing the training):

 ![alt text](https://github.com/pleboulanger/Python-install-for-Machine-Learning-Tensorflow-Keras-Windows-7/blob/master/MNIST.PNG)